openmpf/openmpf-docker/SWARM.md

 time.
 This will be much faster later once the images are downloaded on the nodes.
 If the images are updated, only the changes are downloaded from the Docker registry.

-Note that by default both the Workflow Manager and mySQL containers have a `placement` constraint so that they are always deployed to the swarm manager node.
-The mySQL container must always run on the same node so that the same openmpf_mysql_data volume is used when the swarm is redeployed.
-The Workflow Manager container is run on the same node for efficiency.
-If you wish to change the node, then modify the `placement` constraints in `swarm-compose.yml`.

 #### Monitor the Swarm Services